Bibbleboop/My-100-Days-of-Coding/My Log.md

 **Today's Progress**: https://quest.stellar.org/learn/series/1/quest/1  Made progress with Stellar Quest Payment Operations/Create Account.

 **Thoughts**: Will come back to this as I have attempted payment/Operations/Payment and keep getting errors.
-I am finding this frustrating, but this is all part of the learning experienec.
+I am finding this frustrating, but this is all part of the learning experience.
 I have found vids to check if I have a few failed attempts. (https://www.youtube.com/@everythingstellar.
 Payment quest completed after funding account 2 so it can receive funds.
-Checking the transaction on Stellar.Expert is advisable before verifying to avoid unnecesary errors.
+Checking the transaction on Stellar Expert is advisable before verifying to avoid unnecessary errors.
 Creating a Trust Line

 ### Day 26: 9 July 2024  - Tuesday

 **Today's Progress**: Continuing with Stellar Quests level1 Path Payments for sending/ receiving assets different from received or sent asset.
 As opposed to in a classic payment scenario where asset sent is same as asset received, Path Payments do not directly transfer from one account to the other.
 Path Payments cross through Dex or Liquidity pools, sometimes multiple times to get to end destination.
 For example: Account A sells XLM → [buy XLM / sell ETH → buy ETH / sell BTC → buy BTC / sell USDC] → Account B receives USDC.
-These can fail if no viable exchange paths therefore required DEX offer or liquidity pool exchange path in existance.
+These can fail if no viable exchange paths therefore required DEX offer or liquidity pool exchange path in existence.
 But its convenient operation for currency conversion.
 This quest uses 4 different prefunded keypairs (Quest/ Issuer/ Distributor/ Destination).
 The flow for this Path Payments Task is: Dist acc trusts the future issuing account; Create token for second wallet (issuer); send tokens to third wallet (distributer); Distribution wallet puts a sell order for asset; Receiving wallet (4th/ Destination wallet) trusts the asset; Quest account (primary) sends path  payment to receiving (destination) as new asset xlm -> asset

 **Thoughts**: This Task is more challenging with areas I have not covered previously so hopefully I will retain the concepts going forward.
 LEVEL 01 - Payment Operations -  accounts and payments in this fundamental series completed